oasis-tcs/mqtt/contributions/mqtt-sn-v-2-0-incubator/prose/edit/src/ctrl-pack-catalog-13-disconnect.md

 The Reason Code for the DISCONNECT packet is optional.
 If not provided, 0x00 (Normal disconnection) is assumed.

-The values for Reason Codes are shown in «<mark title="Requirement MQTT-SN-3.13.4-1"><a name="MQTT-SN-3.13.4-1"></a>[2.3 Reason Code]](#reason-code).
+The values for Reason Codes are shown in «<mark title="Requirement MQTT-SN-3.13.4-1"><a name="MQTT-SN-3.13.4-1"></a>[sec](#reason-code).
 [The sender of the DISCONNECT packet MUST use one of the Reason Code values applicable to DISCONNECT</mark>»\[MQTT‑SN‑3.13.4‑1].

 ### Session Expiry Interval{#ddn---session-expiry-interval}

 The Session Expiry Interval is a four-byte integer time interval measured in seconds.
 If the Session Expiry Interval is absent, the Session Expiry Interval in the CONNECT packet is used.

-<mark title="Ephemeral region marking">The Session Expiry Interval MUST NOT be sent on a DISCONNECT by the Server</mark> \[MQTT--SN-3.13.5-1\].
+«<mark title="Requirement MQTT-SN-3.13.5-1"><a name="MQTT-SN-3.13.5-1"></a>The Session Expiry Interval MUST NOT be sent on a DISCONNECT by the Server</mark>»\[MQTT-SN-3.13.5-1\].

 If the Session Expiry Interval in the CONNECT packet was zero, then it is a Protocol Error to set a non-zero Session Expiry Interval in the DISCONNECT packet sent by the Client.
 If such a non-zero Session Expiry Interval is received by the Server, it does not treat it as a valid DISCONNECT packet.
-The Server uses DISCONNECT with Reason Code 0x82 (Protocol Error) as described in [[4.12 Handling errors]](#handling-errors).
+The Server uses DISCONNECT with Reason Code 0x82 (Protocol Error) as described in [sec](#handling-errors).

 ### Reason String{#reason-string}